Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Related Work

 \section{Related Work}

 Increasing memory capacity to lower the bandwidth requirements at a higher level of the memory hierarchy is a fundamental trade-off found in several architectures.
-For instance, \glspl{GPU} have a large multi-context register file allowing for fast context switching between many concurrent threads.
+For instance, \glspl{GPU} have a large multi-context register file, allowing fast context switching between many concurrent threads.
 Each \gls{SM} of Nvidia's Hopper \glspl{GPU} has a \qtyadj{256}{\kibi\byte}-large register file to hold the context of up to \num{2048} threads~\cite{NvidiaH1002020}.
-Therefore, a considerable design effort is dedicated to concurrently optimizing the capacity, bandwidth, reliability, and power consumption of such large register files~\cite{Sparsh2017}. \Cref{tab:relwork} compares our \gls{PPA} metrics against the Snitch cluster~\cite{Zaruba2020} and Ara~\cite{Ara2020}.
+Therefore, a considerable design effort is dedicated to concurrently optimizing the capacity, bandwidth, reliability, and power consumption of such large register files~\cite{Sparsh2017}. \Cref{tab:relwork} compares our \gls{PPA} metrics against the Snitch cluster~\cite{Zaruba2020}, Vitruvius+~\cite{Minervini2022}, and Ara~\cite{Perotti2024}, on the largest problem that fits each design's \gls{SPM}.
 Spatz is highly competitive in sustained fraction of peak performance, as well as in energy efficiency.